it-innovation/sam/doc/concepts.rst

    See :ref:`graphing` for more information.

-Without modelling invocations we could only say that the factory creates newTasksForA and newTasksForOthers and that it may return both to its callers.
+Without modelling invocations we could only say that the factory creates `tasksForA` and `tasksForOthers` and that it may return both to its callers.
 The behaviour of an object cannot depend on who calls it, because an object being invoked does not know this and the behaviour of an object corresponds to its implementation in the real system.